-Expansive UH study: Threat to humanity from climate change ‘much larger’ than previous reports suggest
+‘Scary’: Expansive UH study concludes threat to humanity from climate change ‘much larger’ than previously thought

 The 467 ways that humans are being impacted?
 They include everything from deaths to impacts on the food supply, infrastructure and the economy.
 To see a full list of those impacts, click here.

-“Greenhouse gas emissions pose a broad threat to humanity by simultaneously intensifying many hazards that have proven harmful in the past,” said lead author Camilo Mora, associate professor of geography in the College of Social Sciences at the University of Hawaii at Manoa.
+“Greenhouse gas emissions pose a broad threat to humanity by simultaneously intensifying many hazards that have proven harmful in the past,” said lead author Camilo Mora, an associate professor of geography at UH-Manoa.

 “Further, we predict that by 2100 the number of hazards occurring concurrently will increase, making it even more difficult for people to cope.”